home | what's new | other sitescontact | about

 You’re not supposed to be with someone because he makes you feel safe or accepted; you’re supposed to prepare for, and wait for, that person, one particular person, who will lead you to "the joy" that makes you feel alive!

-Editor’s note: In the “Cultism” article we learned that anything can be turned into a cult.
+As for Lana-as-Mary, she's entering a new classroom, a time of new learning, but not the pleasant kind.
+In the “cultism” article we learned that anything can be turned into a cult.
 It happens anytime a personal responsibility to face life courageously, to trust one's true self, is traded for a cheap promise by some “strong father-figure” to provide safety, risk-free passage, and certainty.
 Many, maybe most, of so-called marriages of this world fall somewhere within this untoward continuum.

 more than drinking the koolaid